-After the 2014-2015, the warmest winter in modern days, protecting your dog against the rising climate is as important as protecting yourself.
+After 2014 and 2015, the warmest years recorded in modern days, pet owners realized that protecting your dog against the rising climate is as important as protecting yourself.
 Man’s best friend is just as vulnerable to the growing effects of global warming as we are.

 What are the factors that can contribute to dog’s overheating?